Jonathan Van Ness: Personal life

-Van Ness identifies as non-binary.
-Although he has stated a preference for using the pronouns "he/him", he has also used "she/her" and "they/them" interchangeably.
-He explained his gender in an interview with Out, saying, "[S]ome days I feel like a man, but then other days I feel like a woman.
+Van Ness is non-binary.
+Although he has stated a preference for using the pronouns he/him, he has also used she/her and they/them interchangeably.
+He explained his gender in an interview with Out, saying, "Some days I feel like a man, but then other days I feel like a woman.
 I don't really — I think my energies are really all over the place.
 Any opportunity I have to break down stereotypes of the binary, I am down for it, I'm here for it."
+However, on his Instagram account, the pronouns displayed by order of preferences are they/he/she.

 Van Ness lives and works in Austin, Texas and New York City.
 He has psoriasis, a chronic skin condition, and advises clients on skin care.
-In 2019, he came out as HIV positive.
+In 2019, he revealed that he is HIV positive.

 On April 4, 2019, Van Ness, Bobby Berk, Tan France, and Antoni Porowski visited Nancy Pelosi and Alexandria Ocasio-Cortez to discuss the Equality Act, a bill that would add sexual orientation and gender identity to the list of classes protected in the Civil Rights Act of 1964.
 On September 25, Van Ness announced his endorsement of Elizabeth Warren for president in 2020 based upon healthcare being a human right.

 On June 23, 2020, Van Ness and Queer Eye costar Bobby Berk praised recent U.S. Supreme Court decisions that ruled that LGBT employment discrimination was a violation of the Civil Rights Act of 1964.
-Van Ness described the ruling as "a great step in the right direction."
-However, both of them still urged the United States Congress to pass the proposed Equality Act.
+Van Ness described the ruling as "a great step in the right direction".
+However, both of them still urged the United States Congress to pass the proposed Equality Act, which passed the House but ultimately stalled in the Senate following a filibuster.

 In December 2020, Van Ness revealed that he had married his partner, Mark Peacock, earlier that year.